Linear model reduction using spectral proper orthogonal decomposition: Space-only, space-time, and spectral POD

 The eigenvalue is again equal to the energy of the mode, i.e., $\lambda_{k,j} = \lambda_{k}[\vc{\psi}_{k,j}]$.
 Modes at frequency $k$ have an implicit time dependence of $e^{i\omega_k t}$. \\

 SPOD modes and their energies become identical to space-time POD modes as the time interval on which the latter are defined becomes long \citep{Lumley67,Towne2018spectral,Frame23}.
 Thus, the SPOD modes with the largest energies among all frequencies are the dominant space-time POD modes (for long times) and are most efficient for reconstructing long-time trajectories.
 We denote by $\tilde{\lambda}_j$ the $j$-th largest SPOD eigenvalue among all frequencies, which may be compared to the space-time POD eigenvalues.
-The convergence in the energy of the trajectory they capture is relatively fast, so for time intervals beyond a few correlation times, the SPOD modes capture nearly as much energy as the space-time modes \citep{Frame23}. \\
+The convergence in the energy of the trajectory they capture is relatively fast, so for time intervals beyond a few correlation times, the SPOD modes capture nearly as much energy as the space-time modes \citep{Frame23}.
+If the simulation time of a reduced-order model is long enough for this convergence to be met, the ability of the SPOD modes to capture structures is not diminished relative to that of space-time POD modes. \\

-If the simulation time of a reduced-order model is long enough for this convergence to be met, the ability of the SPOD modes to capture structures is not diminished relative to that of space-time POD modes.
 SPOD modes also have two properties that make them more suitable for model reduction than space-time modes: they have analytic time dependence, and they are separable in space and time.
 The former makes some analytic progress possible in writing the equations that govern the modes and enables Fourier theory to be applied.
 The latter means that storing the modes requires $N_t$ times less memory, where $N_t$ is the number of times steps in the simulation. \\